jank-lang/jank/README.md

 Variables are defined via the `var` special identifier and require a `name` identifier, a type, and a value(s).
 The type may be empty `()` if it can be deduced by the value.
 If the type is supplied, multiple values may be supplied which are not necessarily of type `T`, but instead are constructor arguments.

 ## Generics
 Definitions may be dependent on types.
 Such definitions may be functions or structs.
 The type list must never be empty.
+Dependent (incomplete) types of a template must be prefixed with `:` to disambiguate from full specializations.

 ### Examples
 #### Function